 On NTFS and Ext4, directories and files are treated the same way.
 That said, directories are just files that have their own inode (on Ext4) or MFT entry (on NTFS).

 The inode or MFT entry of a directory contains information about that directory, as well as a collection of entries pointing to the files "under" that directory.

 The files aren't literally contained within the directory, but they are associated with the directory in a way that they appear as directory's children at a higher level, such as in a file explorer program.

 These entries are called directory entries.
 Directory entries contain file names mapped to their inode/MFT entry.

-., which points the directory itself, and
+. entry, which points to the directory itself, and

-.., which points to its parent directory.
+.., which points to the parent directory of this directory.